apotonick/erbse/README.md

 ## Used where?

-Erbse is the ERB engine in [Cells 4](https://github.com/apotonick/cells).
+Erbse is the ERB engine in [Cells 4](https://github.com/apotonick/cells) in combination with Tilt..

 It also hopefully gets used in Rails 5/6, so we can remove those horrible hacks from AV.